greenelab/deep-review/sections/04_study.md

 [@tag:Chen2015_trans_species].
 This may be a consequence of data limitations or greater challenges in adapting neural network architectures to the available data.
-Here, we highlight several areas of investigation and assess how deep learning can move these fields forward.
+Here, we highlight several areas of investigation and assess how deep learning might move these fields forward.

 ### Gene expression